hmcts/cpp-cqrs-service-insights/README.md

 # Insights Maven Plugin

 This Maven plugin (`uk.gov.moj.cpp.service:insights`) provides tools for managing and visualizing ACL (Access Control List) configurations, service insights, and schema visualizations.
-It is designed to assist in managing access control, schema dependencies, and service insight aggregates, with command and query API integrations.
+It is designed to assist in managing access control, schema dependencies, and service insight aggregates, with command and query API integrations. **The visualization feature is powered by Cytoscape**, a popular JavaScript library used to create interactive, graph-based representations.
 ## Table of Contents

 - [Features](#features)